Realseal177/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a class-based and a functional component?

+A. A class based component does not require props to be passed in.
+Also, class based components are essentially objects.
+They require one to render() whatever they want to see show up on screen

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?

+A. Before the initial render. componentDidUpdate triggers immediately after updating occurs

 3. Define stateful logic.

+A. It's basically behaviors that are created using custom hook/s

 4. What are the three step of creating a successful test?
 What is done in each phase?

+A.  Arrange-- rendering the component you're testing
+    Act-- select your elements within the component Assert-- where the actual testing code of what you're EXPECTING goes